-- 12.6.1.1 The effective date of the action; - 12.6.1.2 The cause for issuance of the action; - 12.6.1.3 The exact procedures and/or medications the person is prohibited from performing or administering during the restriction period or the conditions under which the person is allowed to perform emergency medical treatment; - 12.6.1.4 A plan of corrective action, or a notification that the district medical advisor intends to request that the Department suspend, revoke, or refuse to renew the person's license or certification.
-The plan of corrective action or notification of intent to request Department action must be submitted to the person within five days of the action; - 12.6.1.5 Whenever possible, the creation and implementation of a plan of corrective action should be executed in collaboration with the subject(s) of that plan.
-Disputes concerning corrective action plans shall be resolved by the Department. - 12.7 When the Commissioner has identified a public health event or emergency, the Commissioner may, on a temporary basis, authorize licensed ambulance services, first responder services, and/or licensed or certified EMS personnel to provide interventions or perform procedures not otherwise authorized in the EMS training programs and protocols provided for in this rule.
+- 11.6.1.1 The effective date of the action; - 11.6.1.2 The cause for issuance of the action; - 11.6.1.3 The exact procedures and/or medications the person is prohibited from performing or administering during the restriction period or the conditions under which the person is allowed to perform emergency medical treatment; - 11.6.1.4 A plan of corrective action, or a notification that the district medical advisor intends to request that the Department suspend, revoke, or refuse to renew the person's license.
+The plan of corrective action or notification of intent to request Department action must be submitted to the person within five days of the action; - 11.6.1.5 Whenever possible, the creation and implementation of a plan of corrective action should be executed in collaboration with the subject(s) of that plan.
+Disputes concerning corrective action plans shall be resolved by the Department. - 11.7 When the Commissioner has identified a public health event or emergency, the Commissioner may, on a temporary basis, authorize licensed ambulance services, first responder services, and/or licensed EMS personnel to provide interventions or perform procedures not otherwise authorized in the EMS training programs and protocols provided for in this rule.
 These interventions or procedures are subject to conditions or requirements of the Commissioner.

-Conducting State EMS Certificate Examinations 13.0
+12.0 Conducting State EMS Certificate Examinations

-- 13.1 Examinations shall consist of the NREMT cognitive and NREMT psychomotor exams as approved by the Department. - 13.2 The psychomotor portions of the exam must be supervised by a person approved by the Department, or where applicable, by the NREMT. - 13.3 Scheduling of exam dates, locations, examiners, and other logistical considerations shall be coordinated as necessary among the Department, course coordinators, and the EMS districts. - 13.4 A person who fails the cognitive exam or any station of the psychomotor exam at any level may be retested in accordance with the requirements of the NREMT. - 13.5 Examiners for psychomotor stations shall: - 13.5.1 Be certified or licensed at or above trained to at least the particular level being examined, or shall hold special qualifications for the particular specific skill being tested;
+- 12.1 Examinations shall consist of the NREMT cognitive and NREMT psychomotor exams as approved by the Department. - 12.2 The psychomotor portions of the exam must be supervised by a person approved by the Department or where applicable, the NREMT. - 12.3 Scheduling of exam dates, locations, examiners, and other logistical considerations shall be coordinated as necessary among the Department, course coordinators, and the EMS districts. - 12.4 A person who fails the cognitive exam or any station of the psychomotor exam at any level may be retested in accordance with the requirements of the NREMT. - 12.5 Examiners for psychomotor stations shall: - 12.5.1 Be trained to at least the particular level being examined or shall hold special qualifications for the particular skill being tested; - 12.5.2 Hold Vermont licensure and/or NREMT certification and/or meet other training, skill, or performance requirements as determined by the Department;